Bed Bug Spray and Other Bed Bug Treatments

 IDENTIFY THE BED BUGS

-Inspect new or second-hand furniture, especially beds and couches, for signs of bed bug infestation before bringing them home.
+Inspect new or second-hand furniture, especially beds and couches, for signs of bed bugs before bringing them home.
 Look for:

 - Rusty or reddish stains, caused when bed bugs are crushed